 - By faith the walls of Jericho fell, having been encircled for seven days.

-- By faith Rahab didn’t perish with the men who rebelled, having received the spies with peace.
+- By faith Rahab the prostitute didn’t perish with the men who rebelled, having received the spies with peace.

 - Who through faith conquered kingdoms, worked righteousness, obtained promises, closed the mouths of lions,

 - quenched the power of fire, escaped the sword’s point, were empowered from weakness, became mighty in war, and made foreign armies flee.

 - Women received back their dead by resurrection and others were tortured, not having awaited release so they might obtain a better resurrection.